A possible explanation of dark matter and dark energy involving a vector torsion field: Introduction

-Despite the simplicity of our underlying equations the resultant dynamics of the torsion vector field, even in the weak field approximation, seems to be enormously complicated, suggesting the torsion vector field has some sort of turbulent behavior.
-This is the novel feature of our theory: the suggestion that space itself is intrinsically inhomogeneous on many scales, even in the absence of matter.
+Despite the simplicity of our underlying equations the resultant dynamics of the torsion vector field, even in the weak field approximation, is enormously complicated, suggesting the torsion vector field has some sort of turbulent behavior.
+This is the main novel feature of our theory: the suggestion that space itself is intrinsically inhomogeneous on many length scales, even in the absence of matter.
 This goes further than the idea that space is inhomogeneous on the Planck length scale.

 Numerical simulations of the torsion field behavior will almost certainly be necessary to test the theory and assess its compatibility with astronomical and cosmological observations.
 The equations can be reinterpreted as a model using the Einstein gravitational equations where spacetime has regions filled with a perfect fluid with negative energy (pressure) and positive mass density, other regions containing an anisotropic substance that in the local rest frame (where the momentum is zero) has negative mass density and a uniaxial stress tensor, and possibly other ``luminal'' regions where there is no natural local ``rest frame''.
 We emphasize, though, that all three regions are manifestations of the torsion vector field, and the three regions accordingly correspond to regions where the vector field points inside, outside, or on the boundary of the light cone.
 It has been noted before by De Sabbata and Sivaram \cite{Sabbata:1994:STG} that torsion provides a natural framework for negative mass, as has been suggested to occur in the early universe.
 Cosmological models with negative mass have been studied by Ray, Khlopov, Ghosh and Mukhopadhyay \cite{Ray:2011:PLM} and by Famaey and McGaugh \cite{Famaey:2012:MND} and yield promising explanations for the acceleration of the expansion rate of the universe.